metroidret/m1disasm/readme.md

 Based on the prior work of SnowBro (Kent Hansen), Dirty McDingus, and the metconst wiki.
 ZaneDubya's MMC3 mapper port was also a useful resource in making this.
 Figurative fork of alex-west's [met1disasm](https://github.com/alex-west/met1disasm) GitHub repository.

 The code has been manually reworked multiple times in a laborious journey to find the assembler fit for the job.
 (Ophis -> asm6f -> ca65 -> WLA-DX)

 Versions of WLA-DX prior to v10.7 will not work.
+The latest release, v10.6 back in late 2023, does not have the newest features like the `substring` function, which are used in this disassembly.
+Because v10.7 is not yet released, you must compile WLA-DX v10.7 from [its source code](https://github.com/vhelin/wla-dx).
+Instructions on how to compile can be found in WLA-DX's README.

 To build, run `python build.py` in the root folder of the disassembly.
 Each bank will be compiled into its own object file, and then linked together.
 Right now, there is nothing to ensure multi-bank labels have consistent NES memory locations in every bank they're in.
 This may change eventually.